 Fat is a key component of the ketogenic diet.
-In fact, how much fat you eat will determine whether you achieve your goals or struggle to get the scale moving.
+In fact, how much fat on keto in your diet will determine whether you achieve your goals or struggle to get the scale moving.

 For example, If you eat too much fat, then your weight loss progress will stall, and you may even start to gain more body fat.
 On the other hand, If you don’t eat enough, then you will lose weight at an unhealthy pace while fighting off hunger pangs and fatigue.

 To find the Goldilocks amount of fat you must eat to meet your goals (i.e., not too much, not too little — just right), we need to take a closer look at fat and answer these questions:

 - Why is fat so important on the keto diet?

 - Won’t fat make me fat?

 - Won’t eating fat stall my fat loss?

 - How much fat should I eat while I am on keto?